 Use your test results to find your CLB level.

-If you do not meet the minimum language skills, your application will be refused.
+If you do not meet the minimum language skills, we will refuse your application.

-The Government of Canada does not provide financial support to new Start-up Visa immigrants
+The Government of Canada does not give financial support to new Start-up Visa immigrants.

 You must show that you have enough money to support yourself and your dependants after you arrive in Canada.
 You cannot borrow this money from another person.
-You will need to provide proof that you have the money when you submit your application.
+You will need to give proof that you have the money when you apply.

 The amount you will need depends on the size of your family.
-These amounts are updated every year.
+We update these amounts every year.

 (in Canadian dollars)

 Find out how much it costs to live where you are planning to settle in Canada.

 Bring as much money as possible to make moving to Canada and finding a home easier.